 Note: Astrology has no "boreal septentride" or "Milky Way of Money."

-- She makes false claims about "rareness."
+- She makes false claims about "rarity."
 The electronic tarot used for Maria's free reading uses Major Arcana cards only— the cards with names, such as The Sun, or The Hermit—and all are dealt upright.
-Whatever three cards I got, Maria, in her free reading, exclaimed how moved she was by the combination, "so rare I can't recall ever having seen it before!"
+That's only 22 cards out of a deck of 78, and no real Tarot reader deals all the cards upright.
+Whatever cards you get in her free reading, she will exclaim how moved she was by the combination, "so rare I can't recall ever having seen it before!"

 - Computerized readings can't synthesize card spreads.
 A short and mildly accurate explanation of each card was provided; however, computerized readings can't synthesize card spreads so as to deliver coherent, specific messages.

 - Her tarot readings require more tarot readings.
-The lengthy, identical canned results said, although a born loser, I was destined by Heaven for love and wealth.
-Therefore, I needed a seven-card reading to reveal the "vibrations that are paralyzing" me, for $79.
+The lengthy, identical canned results said, although I am a born loser, I was destined by Heaven for love and wealth.
+So I needed a seven-card reading to reveal the "vibrations that are paralyzing" me, for $79.
 That's way too high a price for Tarot.
 Your local face-to-face Tarot reader will give you, in person, a 10-card reading, far more customized, for about $25.
-Ask around and you will find one.
+Ask around and you will find a Tarot reader.
 Maria also offered another free Talisman.
 No, thank you!

 The Accuracy of Tarot Should Not Be a Matter of Cost